Lay3rLabs/wavs-safe/README.md

 ### Execute WASI component directly

-Test run the component locally to validate the business logic works (no onchain interactions).
+Test run the component locally to validate the business logic works (no on-chain interactions).
 Be sure to run `make wasi-build` if you make changes.

 Note: the `SERVICE_CONFIG` json is used for setting environment variables and the kv store.
 The `kv` array is a list of key value pairs, "config_uri" is a URI that contains the agent config (the IPFS URI included below corresponds to `agent-config.example.json`).
 To use a different model, or change the agent configuration, you'll need to upload a new JSON somewhere (or modify the default context in `dao-agent/src/context.rs`).